trilogy-group/sctp/README.md

 > -XX:ActiveProcessorCount=<number of CPU cores>

 # Build
 Build using 'mvn install'.
-Builds work fine on Windows WSL.
 You will need to install the libsctp package if not already installed.
 > sudo apt-get update -y,  sudo apt-get install -y libsctp-dev<br>
 > mvn install